 This is typically what happens.
-You see a picture you like, and you don’t want to search images.
+You see a picture you like, and you don’t want to search for images.
 Why would you, you’ve seen what you like or dislike, and that ends your interest.
 But what if you like an image, but its blurry or the monogram has been intentionally removed, and you are keen to get more info on it.
 Well in such a situation most of us give up.
-Honestly speaking, how many of us know about reverse image search?
+Honestly speaking, how many of us know about reverse picture lookup?
 Yes, you are right; very few.
 In fact, this may be the first time you are reading about it.

 Image Search Is Alive

 Nevertheless, picture search is there; it exists, so let’s talk about the best options we have in this category.
 It does what it’s supposed to do, and that is to do a search and find similar images.

 Google, as we all know, is the most popular web search browser, and they introduced the reverse image search application in 2011.
 The mechanism of using this tool is quite simple.
 You upload an image from your computer or paste the link of the image in the search toolbar.
 It works equally well both ways.
 It does a search, and if it finds similar images, it tells you the websites on which the image exists.

 It’s free to use and has no limitations on file size or file type.
 Being the most popular browser, it has the largest collection of images indexed in its database.
 So, the possibility of finding a similar image is pretty high.

 Not to be left behind, Microsoft’s own search browser Bing came up with its own reverse image search application dubbed Bing Image Match.
 You can upload an image or use a URL address to return matching search results.
 In May 2016 launched a picture search application in its iOS app.
 It’s really simple to use.
 Take a picture using the Bing app, and it will return similar images.
 However, it’s not available in many countries.